 As Accretion and Dilution Analysis is a simple test used to determine whether the proposed merger or acquisition will increase or decrease the post-transaction earnings per share (EPS), it is vital in determining whether a company should make the leap.
 The test determines if the transaction is affordable for the acquirer and what synergy they may be receiving.

 It will also help determine the rationale behind combining the two companies.
-If the dilution is too great in value, the company probably will not go ahead with the transaction as it would be detrimental vs. beneficial.
-If it turns out that the accretion is high, it will have quite the opposite effect.
+If the dilution is too great, the company probably will not go ahead with the transaction, as it would be detrimental vs. beneficial.
+If it turns out that the accretion is high, that will have quite the opposite effect.